PrincessMaggy/SentraTech/src/content/portfolios/_index.md

 # portfolio section

 sec_name: "Portfolio"
-sec_title: "My recent <br> work"
+sec_title: "Our <br> Upcoming Initiatives"
-short_description: "My recent works that inform and provoke with creative {web & app developer} who dream the world better place by creating captivating products."
-see_all_btn:
-  enable: true
-  label: "View more works"
-  link: "/portfolio"
+short_description: "We are building programs and initiatives that blend automation, AI, and soft skills to prepare future-ready leaders.
+Stay tuned as we launch our first projects soon."
 filter_category:
   - "View All"
-  - "Creative"
+  - "Programs"
-  - "Development"
+  - "Workshops"
-  - "Branding"
+  - "Case Studies"
-  - "Web Design"
+  - "Community"
 meta:
-  meta_title: "Portfolio page"
+  meta_title: "Portfolio - SentraTech Institute"
-  meta_description: "Portfolio page description"
+  meta_description: "Explore SentraTech’s upcoming programs and initiatives designed to equip learners with future-ready skills."
 ---